-While it may seem like every charity is organizing a running road race such as a 5k or marathon, you’re right.
-And these events are extremely popular because they have the potential to bring in some serious income for your charity.
+You may think that every charity is organizing a running road race such as a 5k or marathon, and you’re at least a little bit right.
+And these events are extremely popular.
+That doesn’t mean you should avoid them though, because they have the potential to bring in some serious income for your charity.

 6. Golf Marathon

 When the weather starts to warm up and the summer wardrobe is pushed to the center of your closet, you know that spring is right around the corner.
 And one thing’s for sure, many of your largest supporters want nothing more than to spend a morning on the golf course.